THE GEAR I USE

 FUJIFILM X100VI

 This camera was very highly anticipated.
-This is my first digital foray into the world of Fujifilm, having shot thousands of rolls of Fujifilm films over the years.
+This is my first digital foray into the world of Fujifilm, having shot hundreds of rolls of Fujifilm films over the years.
 I love the form factor and the fixed lens for traveling and a daily carry.
+It has a nostalgic look that so many crave in their Fujifilm cameras.

 CANON POWERSHOT G15

 Unlike its predecessors, the Powershot G15 finally offered a wide aperture for better low light quality.
-This camera shoots full 1080p video, has a 12.1 megapixel sensor and an aperture range starting at 1.4.
+This camera has a 12.1 megapixel sensor and an aperture range starting at f/1.4.
 It's got impressive image quality for such a small package.
 Paired with an underwater housing this is another lightweight option to advanced images.

 CANON RF 14-35MM f/4.0L IS USM